-The contents handled by the SVS Profile are not patient specific, so there are no risks to privacy.
-Some Expanded Value Sets are of little value to an attacker as they are public tables of non-critical information (e.g., Expanded Value Sets used for coding of body parts in medical exams).
-Other Expanded Value Sets might need protection against malicious modification or interception.
+- The contents handled by the SVS Profile are not patient specific, so there are no risks to privacy.

+Some Expanded Value Sets are of little value to an attacker as they are public tables of noncritical information (e.g., Expanded Value Sets used for coding of body parts in medical exams).

-The risks applicable to the SVS Profile are discussed in the table "Risks associated with the profile SVS" which is found on the IHE ftp site in ftp://ftp.ihe.net/IT_Infrastructure/iheitiyr62008-2009/Technical_Cmte/Profile_Work/SharingValueSets/.
-The nature of the Expanded Value Set exchange determines the type or risk that can incur.
-For example there can be integrity risks such as masquerade9, or the modification of Expanded Value Sets.
+Other Expanded Value Sets might need protection against malicious modification or interception. - The risks applicable to the SVS Profile are in the IHE Google Drive at: Security Risks Associated with the SVS Profile.doc The nature of the Expanded Value Set exchange determines the type or risk that can incur.
+For example, there can be integrity risks such as masquerade, or the modification of Expanded Value Sets.
 Another possible type of risk would be at the privacy and confidentiality level such as the interception of an Expanded Value Set containing confidential data.
-The profile will allow mitigation of those risks when needed in the following manner:

-A Value Sets Repository shall be grouped with an ATNA Secure Node or Secure Application.
+The profile will allow mitigation of those risks when needed in the following manner: - A Value Sets Repository shall be grouped with an ATNA Secure Node or Secure Application.
 Since the Value Set Consumer is not required to be grouped with the Secure Node or Secure Application, the Value Set Repository shall support both secure and non-secure connections.

-9A malicious server passing for the value set repository gives forged value sets.
+&lt;sup>7A malicious server passing for the value set repository gives forged value sets.

-- 5915 - Value Set Repositories shall be able to restrict access to a specific Expanded Value Set to authorized and authenticated nodes, while allowing unauthenticated network queries to other Expanded Value Sets. - 5920 - Given the wide variety of systems that will be retrieving Expanded Value Sets (e.g., embedded medical device versus PACS) the profile does not mandate that the Value Set Consumer be grouped with an ATNA Secure Node or a Secure Application.
+- Value Set Repositories shall be able to restrict access to a specific Expanded Value Set to authorized and authenticated nodes, while allowing unauthenticated network queries to other Expanded Value Sets. - Given the wide variety of systems that will be retrieving Expanded Value Sets (e.g., embedded medical device versus PACS) the profile does not mandate that the Value Set Consumer be grouped with an ATNA Secure Node or a Secure Application.
 Depending on local risk assessment, local policy may mandate such grouping.